chapkovski/locust-otree/README.md

 [front]: https://raw.githubusercontent.com/chapkovski/locust-otree/master/img/locust_first_page.png "Front"

-5. Open your oTree app and create a session with browser bots activated:
+5. Open your oTree app and create a session with *browser bots activated*:
 ![alt text][session10]

 [session10]: https://raw.githubusercontent.com/chapkovski/locust-otree/master/img/session_10.gif "Session 10"

+6. Copy the *Session-wide link* and paste to Locust.
+Provide number of users (corresponding to number of users in a session you created), and the speed of __hatching__ (how quckly they join the game.)

+7. Observe how they start playing and the response times, and if there are any failures there.